petrosmp/the_negotiator/report/tournament_results/logs/README.txt

     - TheNegotiator_no_tracebacks.log
         The original file, keeping only "meaningful" log entries emitted by TheNegotiator through logging.log(), i.e. no tracebacks.
-It was obtain by running the following
+It was obtainεδ by running the following
         command:
             cat TheNegotiator.log | grep " - TheNegotiator - " > TheNegotiator_no_tracebacks.log